 Common core teachings probably do not mention the American Revolution so for those who missed it; the British were none too happy when our original colonies became tired of the British rule.
 The Boston Tea party (which had nothing to do with Sarah Palin) was one of the famous moments in the Paul Revere era that ultimately led to what July 4th represents.

-So as to not be understood, I am by no means suggesting Charlottonian’s start a physical war or revolution.
+To be sure I am not understood: I am by no means suggesting Charlottonian’s start a physical war or revolution.
 Read on for a better solution.

 Charlotte is the birthplace of Billy Graham and his family.
 Graham’s evangelical gift spread nationwide and worldwide and continues to have its Evangelical Association filled with the blessings of God surrounding it.
-Charlotte today is home to one of the fastest growing non-denominational followings via Elevation Church with an estimated 30,000 multi cultural members.
+Charlotte today is home to one of the fastest growing non-denominational followings via Elevation Church with an estimated 30,000 multicultural members.
 It is home to St. Mathews Catholic Church with 34,000 member and others.
-Other Charlotte area roots are represented by national ministries including Samaritan’s Feet, Morningstar Publishing, and Sid Roth Messianic Ministries to name a few.

 Charlotte has been splashed across the headlines the past few months for the stance taken by Governor Pat McCrory known as the bathroom bill.
 Although 28 other states have similar laws protecting the rights of women and children, North Carolina has been singled out as a state of ultra discrimination for minimizing a law that was passed by a Charlotte board.
 The state law titled HB2 over-rode a Charlotte bill that was passed forcing businesses to allow free access to restrooms to gender challenged individuals, regardless of what they had between their legs.
 Charlotte’s church community rebelled like hornets and quickly resolved the issue by asking the former mayor of Charlotte, who had become the overwhelming majority governor, to overturn the Charlotte law.